officialpiyush/pycz.dev/README.md

 # pycz.dev

-A personal static site, made with astro to explore
+A personal site, made with astro